omercohen1997/TheWikiGame/README.md

 The app appeals to the general public from children to adults when in order to be successful they will be required to deepen their knowledge on a particular topic, to think about connections between topics and terms whose connection is not necessarily intuitive.

 ## More details:
-For more details about the application you can download our presentaion file above.
+For more details about the application you can download our presentaion file above and you can download the apk above and try it on your android device!